Razen04/AntennaFeed-Backend/README.md

 ## Rate Limiting

 The server uses rate limiting to prevent abuse.
-Each user can make up to 5 requests per minute.
+Each user can make up to 10 requests per minute for both feeds and articles to prevent exploitation.
 If the limit is exceeded, the server will respond with a `429 Too Many Requests` status and the following message:

 ```json
 {